Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

-The following regimes can be identified for the calculation of the interaction area $A_{int}$ depending on the standoff distance, referring to Figure \ref{fig:powder-cone-vertical-section}. \begin{itemize} \item Closer than a minimum standoff distance value there is no intersection between laser and powder spots, thus $A_{int}=0$ and the melt pool does not intercept the metallic powder flux. \item Above a characteristic standoff distance the laser spot fully overlaps with the powder area.
-If the powder spot diameter is bigger than the laser spot diameter the interaction area is limited by the laser beam, hence $A_{int}=A_{l}$.
-This means that in principle the powder can be caught over the whole melt pool area.
-The initial standoff distance $S_0$ is typically chosen in this regime for precision depositions where a good transverse resolution is required. \item In the intermediate region there is a strong dependence of $A_{int}$ on $S$, since only part of the melt pool area can intercept the powder flux.
-In a first approximation the interaction area can be calculated as the sum of $3$ circular segments, as represented in Figure \ref{fig:powder-cone-vertical-section}(c).
-This assumption is valid if the laser spot diameter is significantly smaller than the elliptical axes $a_{p1}$ and $a_{p2}$ of the powder cone sections.
-Such condition is verified in the typical working range of $S$ for the system configuration considered here. \item Above a certain standoff distance value another zone of partial intersection is present, tending to $A_{int}=0$.
+Figure \ref{fig:powder-cone-vertical-section} reports the quantitative calculations relative to $\eta_{int}$ for the nozzle geometry considered in the current study.
+The shaded regions in (c) represent the approximated laser-powder interaction area, taken at the example standoff distance represented by the dashed gray line in (a-b).
+The following regimes can be identified for the calculation of the interaction area $A_{int}$, depending on the standoff distance $S$. \begin{itemize} \item Closer than a minimum standoff distance value there is no intersection between the laser and powder spots, thus $A_{int}=0$ and the melt pool does not intercept the metallic powder flux. \item Above a characteristic standoff distance the laser spot fully overlaps with the powder area.
+If the powder spot diameter is bigger than the laser spot diameter the interaction area is limited by the laser beam itself.
+The initial standoff distance $S_0$ is typically chosen in this regime when precision depositions with good transverse resolution are required. \item In the intermediate region there is a strong dependence of $A_{int}$ on $S$, since only part of the melt pool area can intercept the powder flux.
+In a first approximation the interaction area can be calculated as the sum of $3$ circular segments.
+This assumption is valid if the laser spot diameter is significantly smaller than the elliptical axes of the powder cone sections.
+Such typical condition is verified in the considered configuration. \item Above a certain standoff distance another zone of partial intersection is present, tending to $A_{int}=0$.
 However this case is neglected in the current model since it lays far from the common working conditions, and because it corresponds to an unstable deposition regime. \end{itemize}

-The coordinates for the powder and laser spot borders relatively to the nozzle axis are represented in Figure \ref{fig:powder-cone-vertical-section}(a), calculated for the nozzle configuration of the current experimental study.
+The coordinates for the powder and laser spot borders relatively to the nozzle axis are represented in Figure \ref{fig:powder-cone-vertical-section}(a).
 These are defined as